Sep7em/ONE-Eternal-Patch/README.md

 Open the directory of the game, if you've files named:<br/>
 - "One.exe", "one" and "one.lst" then you're using the Full Voice Edition<br/>
 - "lcsebody.exe", "lcsebody1" and "lcsebody1.lst" then you're using the Vista Edition<br/>
-- "One_cn.exe", "one_cn" and "one_cn.lst" then you're using the Chinese translation (with the Full Voice or Vista Edition but it's not important to know the edition with this translation)
+- "One_cn.exe", "one_cn" and "one_cn.lst" then you're using the Chinese translation (with the Full Voice or Vista Edition but it's not important to know the edition with this translation)<br/>
+- "One_kr.exe", "one_kr" and "one_kr.lst" then you're using the Korean translation (edition doesn't matter either)

 Saves
 ---------